Vintage travel videos of Croatia back in the day

 On this particular adventure, the yellow brick road led me to a treasure trove of vintage travel videos of Croatia (under Yugoslavia) spanning the 1930s all the way up to the big hair days of the 1980s.

 Having not grown up in Croatia and being a fan of all things vintage and travel-related, I’m fascinated by what Croatia looked like 50, 60, or even 80 years ago.
 I want to know what people looked like, what their daily lives were like, how culture has evolved, what the places I go to every day looked like then, and of course, what they wore.

-I found quite a few gems and we will definitely share them all.
+I found quite a few gems, and we will definitely share them all.
 Today, we’ll start with the first 5 vintage travel videos of Croatia so you can dive headfirst down into your own YouTube rabbit hole.
-Everything is closed, what else is there to do?

 This is a wonderful travel video made by the long-defunct Pan Am airlines.
 While it showcases other parts of Yugoslavia, the bulk of the video spans Croatia.